FAQ

 What’s in your bars?

-A short, familiar list: beef tallow, extra‑virgin olive oil, whole‑kernel virgin coconut oil, water, a touch of local Midland honey, and bentonite clay.
-When I add scent, it’s a light touch of steam‑distilled essential oils.
-I don’t use fragrance oils or dyes.
+A short, familiar list: beef tallow, extra virgin olive oil, whole kernel virgin coconut oil, water, a touch of local Midland honey, and bentonite clay.
+Tallow gives the bar its backbone and creamy lather; olive oil softens the feel on the skin; coconut oil boosts cleansing and lift to the bubbles; honey and clay are there in small amounts to improve the feel and slip of the lather.
+When I add scent, it is a light touch of steam distilled essential oils.
+I do not use fragrance oils, dyes, or preservatives.

 Do you use lye?

 All true soap is made with lye.
 In a finished, cured bar, the lye has reacted with the fats to become soap.
-There’s no free lye remaining.
+There is no free lye remaining in the bar you are using.

 How big is each bar?
 How long do they last?

 Net Wt.
 4 oz (113 g).
-Lifespan depends on how you use and store it.
-Let the bar dry between uses, keep it on a draining dish, and don’t park it under a running stream.
-With that care, most people find a bar lasts several weeks.
+Because the bars are hand cut, there is natural variation from bar to bar.
+Lifespan depends on how you use and store it; let the bar dry between uses, keep it on a draining dish, and avoid leaving it under a running stream.
+In heat or humidity the bar can soften or develop surface “sweating”, which is cosmetic only.
+Natural variations in color, cut, and scent are normal in small batches.

 Scent strength?

 Unscented is truly unscented.
-Scented bars use essential oils at a light level—noticeable up close, not perfumy.
-If you’re sensitive, pick Unscented.
+Scented bars use essential oils at a light level, noticeable up close in the shower, not a strong or room filling perfume.
+If you are scent sensitive, choose Unscented.

 Face, body, or hair?